daemianmack/Chrome-WatchList/README.md

 `PERF=true lein autotest`

 #### All builds
-`lein chromebuild auto` will conveniently auto-execute all builds, including `test`, and will monitor `resource/assets` for changes; it is not fast, is included mainly for novelty and should be replaced with a small source/asset-monitoring harness integrated into the above builds.
+`lein chromebuild auto` will conveniently auto-execute all builds, including `test`, and will monitor `resource/assets` for changes; it is not fast, is included mainly for novelty and should be replaced with `lein auto` or similar if fast-feedback asset development becomes helpful again.